Andypotter10/HCI-Team-3/Week 3/Game fundamental aspects.md

-# More Less Penguins - Key Aspects
+# Más menos pingüinos - Key Aspects

 - Minimum of two players.
 - Players must be able to arrange the tiles before starting to form the path.